About p44script

 output.loadscene(sceneIdOrNo [, transitionTimeOverride])

 loads the channels of the output with the values stored in the scene sceneIdOrNo.
 The scene is determined by its number or preset name (e.g. 'bell 1' or 'preset 2').
 If transitionTimeOverride is specified, the transition times of all channels are set to this value, even if the scene defines other values.
 Please note that the loaded new channel values are not automatically applied to the hardware; applychannels() must be called for this. loadscene() can be used e.g. to load a scene but still adjust it with channel() before applying it to the outputs.
+Return value is the output object to allow chaining method calls.

 output.runactions(sceneIdOrNo)